-- Make sure you have a water storage container - Whether you already have some sort of water storage container or you need to go purchase a water tank, it is critical that you make sure your storage container is big enough for the amount of rain water you are catching in order to prevent overflow.
-There are a large range of options for containment including totes, 45 gallon drums, bladder tanks, metal tanks, poly tanks, and more, although we recommend you use a proper water tank with food grade poly for safety and preservation of the water.
+Rainwater Storage Container - Whether you already have some sort of water storage container or need to purchase a water tank, you must ensure your storage container is big enough for the amount of rainwater you are catching to prevent overflow.
+There is an extensive range of options for containment, including totes, 45-gallon drums, bladder tanks, metal tanks, poly tanks, and more.
+However, we recommend you use a proper water tank with food-grade poly for the safety and preservation of the water.

-- Have an Air Supply/Vent: The purpose of this is to prevent pressure or suction when the rain water is entering the tank by ensuring there is sufficient air flow.
-One way to do this is have a section of pipe that is mounted vertically off of the pipe going to the storage container.
+Have an Air Supply/Vent - An air vent will prevent pressure or suction when the rainwater enters the tank by ensuring sufficient airflow.
+One way to do this is to have a section of pipe mounted vertically off the tube to the storage container.